Cinema of Egypt: 1970s

 The early 1970s was filled with films depicting the reasons behind Egypt's defeat in the 1967 War, especially the era between the defeat and the victory in the 1973 war.
 Films such as Hussein Kamal's Chitchat on the Nile in 1971, based on the 1966 book Adrift on the Nile by Naguib Mahfouz, the film encounters the society for the defeat.
 The reason behind the defeat was depicted in Thalal Ala al-Janib al-Akhar by Ghalib Shaath.
 Over 20 Another important films depicted the same issue, such as 1972's Dawn Visitor, which dealt with the excess security grip against opposition.
 The factors involved in this social and intellectual crisis were also treated in three important films of Youssef Chahine.
 In The Choice (1970), Chahine explores what he describes as the schizophrenia of the contemporary Arab intellectual, who on one hand is committed to romantic notions of the revolution and social change, and on the other is tied to personal selfish ambitions and goals, remnants of a colonial formation.

 In The Sparrow, which was not released by the censors until after the October War in 1973.
 Chahine reasserts his contention that the defeat was indeed internal, a product of the defects of the society itself.
 Other films were criticizing the Nasserist era such as the 1975 film Karnak, as well as We Are the Bus in 1979 and others.
 Moreover, Dawn Visitor (1972) was additionally attacked by censors because it highlighted power in contrast to the average citizen.
 All of these films attempt to clarify methods of suppressing opposition.

-This decade saw light comedy films which performed well in the box-office such as 1974s In Summer We Must Love starring Salah Zulfikar, one of this era's greatest bankable stars who starred in Virgo, and the psychological drama film The Other Man of 1973, all of which were box-office hits.
+This decade saw light comedy films which performed well in the box-office such as 1974's In Summer We Must Love starring Salah Zulfikar, one of this era's greatest bankable stars who starred in Virgo, and the psychological drama film The Other Man of 1973, all of which were box-office hits.
 Also the Box-Office King Hassan el-Imam directed films such as the 1975's I Love This, I Want That and Truth Has a Voice (1976).
 Other films encountered corruption such as the 1975 film Whom Should We Shoot? by Kamal El Sheikh.